This page describes how backups of your Cloud SQL instance work, and how they can be used to restore your data to the same or another instance.

 For step-by-step directions for scheduling backups or creating an on-demand backup, see Creating and Managing On-Demand and Automatic Backups.

 Backups provide a way to restore your Cloud SQL instance to recover lost data or recover from a problem with your instance.
 You should enable automated backups for any instance that contains data that you need to protect from loss or damage.

 What backups cost

 Cloud SQL retains up to 7 automated backups for each instance.
-For First Generation instances, the cost of these backups is included in your instance cost; their storage space does not count against the allotted storage for the instance.
-For Second Generation instances, the storage used by backups is charged at a reduced rate.
+The storage used by backups is charged at a reduced rate.
 See the pricing page for more information.

 About backup size

 When you enable automated backups, you specify a 4-hour backup window.
-The backup will start during the backup window.
+The backup starts during the backup window.
 When possible, schedule backups when your instance has the least activity.

 If your data has not changed since your last backup, no backup is taken.